tanya242003/Quarancare/README.md

 # Quarancare

-An app to connect doctors and patients all around the world
+An app to connect low income families to volunteer doctors in order to get a medical opinion without any cost.